John Chancellor (colonial administrator)

-Lieutenant-Colonel Sir John Robert Chancellor GCMG, GCVO, GBE, DSO (20 October 1870 – 31 July 1952) was a British soldier and colonial administrator.
+Sir John Robert Chancellor GCMG, GCVO, GBE, DSO (20 October 1870 – 31 July 1952) was a Scottish soldier, colonial administrator, and lieutenant-colonel in the British Army.

 Biography

 Chancellor was the younger son of Edward Chancellor, of Woodhall House, Juniper Green, Midlothian, and Anne Helen Tod (d.
 1932), daughter of John Robert Tod, WS.
 The Chancellor family had held the lands of Shieldhill, Quothquan from 1432.

 He attended the Royal Military Academy Sandhurst, and after graduation was commissioned into the British Army's Corps of Royal Engineers as a second lieutenant on 25 July 1890.
 Promoted to lieutenant on 25 July 1893, he took part in the 1896 Dongola Expedition under Sir Herbert Kitchener, and served in the 1897–98 Tirah campaign on the North West Frontier of British India as part of the Sirmoor Imperial Service Snappers.
 For his service in India he was mentioned in despatches, received the India Medal, and was awarded the Distinguished Service Order (DSO) in 1898.
 He was promoted to captain on 20 May 1901, and later served as Secretary of the Colonial Defence Committee.

 After a career in the Royal Engineers he became a colonial administrator serving as the 20th Governor of Mauritius from 13 September 1911 to 28 January 1916, Trinidad and Tobago (1916–1921) and Southern Rhodesia (1923–1928).
 He also served as Principal Assistant Secretary to the Committee of Imperial Defence From 1922 to 1923.

 In 1898 he was awarded the Distinguished Service Order (DSO).
 In 1909 he was appointed a Companion of the Order of St Michael and St George.
 He was knighted in the 1913 King's Birthday Honours when he was made a Knight Commander of the Order of St Michael and St George (KCMG).
 In the 1922 Dissolution Honours List he was promoted to Knight Grand Cross of the Order of St Michael and St George (GCMG).
 He was appointed a Knight of Justice in the Venerable Order of Saint John on 19 December 1928.